 Louie is currently developing Visual Healing, an immersive health & wellness program maximizing his award-winning body of work to reduce stress and anxiety.
 Visual Healing has been piloted at the new billion dollar Jacobs Medical Center at UCSD as well as the Dallas Center for Brain Health.
 It forms part of the Wellness programs at Post Ranch Big Sur, Cavallo Point Inn SF, Kamalaya Resort Koh Samui and many others.

 Louie is the only artist to be inducted into the American Association for the Advancement of Science (AAAS) and the Lemelson Foundation’s Invention Ambassadors Program.
 In 2017 he received the Debra Simon award for Leadership in Mental Wellness from Global Wellness Summit.
 He was Oprah Winfrey’s guest on Super Soul Sunday, and his Gratitude Revealed programs premiered on the OWN online platform.

 For Schwartzberg, the greatest satisfaction is creating works that can have a positive effect on the future of the planet.
 “I hope my films inspire and open people’s hearts.
-Beauty is nature’s tool for survival – you protect what you love.
-If I can move enough people on an emotional level, I hope we can achieve the shift in consciousness we need to sustain and celebrate life.”
+Beauty is nature’s tool for survival – we protect what we love.
+That is the shift in consciousness we need to sustain and celebrate life.”